preactjs/preact-www/content/en/blog/signal-boosting.md

 # Implementation Notes

-When we set out to implement more performant versions of the above primitives, we had to find out snappy ways to do all the following subtasks:
+When we set out to implement more performant versions of the above primitives, we had to find snappy ways to do all the following subtasks:

  * Dependency tracking: Keep track of used signals (plain or computed).
 The dependencies may change dynamically.
  * Laziness: Compute functions should only run on demand.